Get Help Today. (800) 516-4357

 Ecstasy drug dealers don’t provide helpful handouts with their drugs, so it’s hard to know what’s inside each pill and how your doses will impact you.
 Know that every ecstasy dose causes side effects.
 But since the pills are often contaminated, it’s hard to know exactly what might happen.

 Most people feel the impact of an oral dose of ecstasy within about 45 minutes.
-The changes you might feel include the following:
+The effects typically last for three to four hours.

 • Hallucinations

-Ecstasy is commonly tainted by other drugs, and some of them work faster or slower than ecstasy.
+Ecstasy is commonly tainted with other drugs, and some of them work faster or slower than ecstasy.
 For example, doses tainted by synthetic amphetamines can take much longer to get started.
-Some people take repeated doses, as they feel the first one wasn’t working.
+Some people take repeated doses, as they feel the first dose wasn’t working.

 Factors That Impact Ecstasy’s Effects